Shroud of Turin: Radiocarbon dating

 Radiocarbon dating has established that the shroud is medieval, and not from the time of Jesus.

 Independent radiocarbon dating tests were carried out in 1988 at the University of Oxford, the University of Arizona and the Swiss Federal Institute of Technology, following years of discussion to obtain permission from the Holy See.
 The tests were done on portions of a swatch taken from a corner of the shroud, and concluded with 95% confidence that the material dated to AD 1260–1390.
 The dating matches the first appearance of the shroud in church history.
 This dating is also slightly more recent than that estimated by the art historian W. S. A. Dale, who postulated on artistic grounds that the shroud is an 11th-century icon made for use in worship services.

 Some proponents for the authenticity of the shroud have attempted to discount the radiocarbon dating result by claiming that the sample may represent a medieval "invisible mending" repair fragment rather than the image-bearing cloth.
 However, all of the hypotheses used to challenge the radiocarbon dating have been scientifically refuted, including the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.

 In recent years, the radiocarbon dating data have been repeatedly statistically analysed in attempts to draw some conclusions about the reliability of the radiocarbon dating from studying the data rather than studying the shroud itself.
 The studies have all concluded that the data lack homogeneity, which might be due to unidentified abnormalities in the fabric tested, or to differences in the pre-testing cleaning processes used by the different laboratories.
 The most recent analysis (2020) found that adjusting the results from two of the labs by just ten years would be sufficient to resolve the inhomogeneity and a slightly larger adjustment of 88 years would make all of the results agree with one another statistically.

-Biological and medical forensics
+Biological forensics

 Blood stains

-There are several reddish stains on the shroud suggesting blood, but it is uncertain whether these stains were produced at the same time as the image, or afterwards.
+There are several reddish stains on the shroud suggesting blood.
 McCrone (see painting hypothesis) showed that these contain iron oxide, and theorized that its presence was likely due to simple pigment materials used in medieval times.

+While the forensic doctor Pierluigi Baima Bollone initially claimed in 1983 to have identified type AB human blood along with traces of serum, aloes, and myrrh, this conclusion was later challenged by researchers like Alan Adler and more recently Kelly Kearse, who noted that early testing methods could not definitively confirm ancient human blood due to degradation and potential contamination.

 Skeptics cite forensic blood tests whose results dispute the authenticity of the Shroud, and point to the possibility that the blood could belong to a person who handled the shroud, and that the apparent blood flows on the shroud are unrealistically neat.

-It has not been scientifically demonstrated that the blood is of human, or even primate, origin.
+As of 2025, it has not been scientifically demonstrated that the blood is of human, or even primate, origin.